bretweinraub/bright-api-doc/v2_api_controller/quick-start/prerequisite-data.md

 You should also have your [Bright Realm ID and Secret key](#access-modes-via-realm-id-and-secret-key), which can be obtained from <a href="https://bright.aura-software.com/contact-us/" target="Bright Support">Bright Support</a>.

-See the section on [access modes] for your alternatives for authenticating with Bright Server.
+See the section on [access modes](#access-modes) for your alternatives for authenticating with Bright Server.

-You can also access Bright with a Bright realm app id and key [see section](#access-modes-via-realm-id-and-secret-key).

-Certain functionality can only be accessed with a realm key, such as invitations or the utilization of multiple course providers.

 For the purposes of this example, we will use the following: